drush211/MasterPlanForWorldDomination/SoftwareImprovement/DevelopmentSetup/MacOSX/README.md

 This repo is meant to hold scripts, modules, and configs used for setting up a development MacOSx machine.
 In order to run the script, simply run `./initial_setup`, or `make install`.

+## First Thing

+1. Install Google Chrome.
+2. Sign in to Github.
+3. Create directory /github, and chown it to your user.
+4. Clone this repo into the /github directory.
+5. Install Pycharm.

 ## Linting

 This project lints both python and markdown via the `make lint` command.
 Alternatively to lint individually, you can use